A digital drawing of three people standing in the middle with an arrow increasing across the image.

 For illustrative purposes only.

-Compared with a fully active portfolio, a core-satellite approach involves lower tracking-error risk versus a benchmark index.
-Since the core is passive, investors can allocate more of their active risk budget to satellites.
-As such it’s possible that investors could give more flexible, less benchmark-sensitive mandates to the active investment strategies in their satellites.
-These active satellites often include small-cap, international, or thematic investments; private business or real estate holdings; alternative instruments like commodities or derivatives; and more esoteric asset classes like collectibles, art, or wine.
+A core-satellite approach involves lower tracking error risk versus a benchmark index than a fully active portfolio.
+With a passive core, investors can allocate more of their active risk budget to less benchmark-sensitive mandates in their satellites.
+From small cap, international or thematic investments to private business or real estate holdings, alternative instruments like commodities or derivatives—even esoteric asset classes like collectibles, art or wine—the satellites offer flexibility to express their investing preferences.

-The tax efficiency of a core-satellite structure can improve further if the manager uses direct indexing for the core.
-In such a strategy, the investor enjoys direct ownership of the individual stocks that make up a chosen index.
-The manager can then opportunistically harvest losses and defer gains, subject to a modest tracking-error budget.
-Because the portfolio is held in a separately managed account (SMA) and not a commingled vehicle, the investor can use the losses harvested under this mandate to offset the taxable gains that the satellite managers generate.
-In this way, the core-satellite structure offers the potential to greatly increase after-tax returns across the whole portfolio.
+Because the portfolio is held in a separately managed account (SMA), not a commingled vehicle, the investor can use the losses harvested under this mandate to offset the taxable gains that the satellite managers generate.
+In this way, the core-satellite structure offers the potential to increase after-tax returns across the whole portfolio.

-Benefits of this investment model extend to the advisor as well.
-In an all-active portfolio, the advisor is responsible for ongoing due diligence of each manager.
-By allocating the core to more static long-term allocations, the advisor can focus their due-diligence efforts on just the satellite managers with the most potential for outperformance.
-This frees them up to manage wealth more holistically through retirement planning, estate management, and charitable giving, strengthening their existing client relationships and creating openings for new ones.
+With an all-active portfolio, the advisor is responsible for conducting ongoing due diligence on each manager.
+By allocating the core to more static long-term allocations, the advisor can focus their efforts on the satellite managers with the greatest potential for outperformance.
+That gives them more time to manage wealth holistically through retirement planning, estate management and charitable giving—strengthening their existing client relationships and creating openings for new ones.

-There’s also a possible risk-management benefit to consider.
-Our research has found that a core-satellite approach results in portfolios with better downside capture in after-tax returns.
-Even when the active satellites underperform significantly, tax-loss harvesting in the core can soften the underperformance on an after-tax basis.
+There’s another possible risk-management benefit to consider.
+Our research has found that a core-satellite approach has resulted in portfolios with better downside capture in after-tax returns.1 So even if the active satellites underperform significantly, tax-loss harvesting in the core can help to soften the drag on an after-tax basis.

 The bottom line